pulumi/actions/README.md

   control as part of the action if you wish to perform any further tasks with that stack.

-- `exclude-protected` - (optional) Do not destroy protected resources.
+- `exclude-protected` - (optional) Skip destroying protected resources.
 Only valid when `command` is `destroy`.

 By default, this action will try to authenticate Pulumi with